 WHEN WILL YOU SHOP?

-Plan time into your diary based on what you can schedule, and stick to that so you don’t get stressed.
+Plan time into your diary based on what you can schedule, and stick to that so you don’t get stressed and end up in the Christmas rush.
 Usually a day or two of shopping works well, with a little online shopping done over a few evenings.

 The more you can plan the easier it will be to get things done – and you won’t run out of time!

-I’m not just talking about a present shopping list, but a list for EVERYTHING you need over Christmas.
+I’m not just talking about a present shopping list, which of course needs a Gift List, but also a general Christmas list for EVERYTHING you need over the holiday season.

 There will be things included on this list like: –